jio-pay-wp/woocommerce-plugin/README.md

 1. **Download and Extract**
    - Download the repository as ZIP
-   - Extract the `jio-pay-gateway` folder
+   - Extract the `woo-jiopay` folder

 2. **Upload via FTP**
    - Connect to your website via FTP
-   - Upload the `jio-pay-gateway` folder to `/wp-content/plugins/`
+   - Upload the `woo-jiopay` folder to `/wp-content/plugins/`

 3. **Activate via WordPress Admin**

 ### Method 3: WordPress Admin Upload

 1. **Create ZIP File**
-   - Compress the `jio-pay-gateway` folder into a ZIP file
+   - Compress the `woo-jiopay` folder into a ZIP file

 2. **Upload via WordPress**
    - Go to **Plugins → Add New → Upload Plugin**